-It is possible for teeth bleaching products to harm your teeth, that is why an experienced dentist in Beverly Hills, Dr. Rodney Raanan said, there is a wrong way and right ways to bleach your teeth.
+It is possible for teeth bleaching products to harm your teeth, that's why the top cosmetic dentists in Beverly Hills at Rifkin Raanan say, there is a wrong way and right way to bleach your teeth.

-If your agitation to get your teeth bleached is extreme, you might be suffering from what dental professionals called bleachorexia — a term coined to describe an extreme obsession of bleaching the teeth — to make it whiter and whiter.
+If your anxiety to get your teeth bleached is extreme, you might be suffering from what dental professionals called bleachorexia — a term coined to describe an extreme obsession of bleaching the teeth — to make them whiter and whiter.

-If this condition describes you, Dr. Rodney Raanan recommends to be more and better realistic with your expectations.
+If this condition describes you, Rifkin Raanan recommends being more realistic with your expectations.
 Your teeth will not get whiter with consequent bleaching.

-According to Dr. Rodney Raanan, teeth whitening systems rely on the bleaching agent peroxide-a chemical substance that can make the teeth look whiter.
+According to Rifkin Raanan teeth whitening systems rely on the bleaching agent peroxide, a chemical substance that can make the teeth look whiter.
 Peroxide is more effective on yellow-colored teeth, lesser on brown teeth and poor on gray-colored teeth.
 Discolored teeth by antibiotics are likely to be resistant to bleaching.

-In-office teeth bleaching: Can be referred to as chair-side bleaching.
-It is required you add a protective gel or rubber shield to your gums before applying a bleaching agent.
+In-office teeth bleaching: This can be referred to as chair-side bleaching.
+During chair-side bleaching it is required that a protective gel or rubber shield is added to your gums before applying a bleaching agent.
 Special lights may be needed to speed up the bleaching process.
 It will not take you more than an hour in a dentist office to have this done.

-At-home bleaching: For people who prefer to have their bleaching products at home, Dr. Rodney Raanan recommended a kit which he can supply if you need one.
-The kit contains bleaching gel and custom-made guard to hold the gel intact
+At-home bleaching: For people who prefer to have their bleaching done at home, Rifkin Raanan recommends a kit which can be supplied if needed.
+The kit contains bleaching gel and custom-made guards to hold the gel in place

-When properly done, bleaching your teeth can undoubtedly give that white shiny smile you are craving to have, but it can become dangerous when it is too much.
-Even though approved bleaching systems by the ADA are safe as long as the given instructions are followed, when bleaching is overdone, it can make the teeth translucent — appearing less white.
+When properly done, bleaching your teeth can undoubtedly give you that shiny white smile you want, however it can become dangerous when it is overdone.
+Even though approved bleaching systems by the ADA are safe as long as the given instructions are followed, when bleaching is repeated too many times, it can make the teeth translucent — appearing less white.

-Hypersensitivity: Bleaching your teeth can make it more sensitive.
-The popular dentist in Beverly Hills, Dr. Rowdy Raanan said this is the complain he usually receives from his patients.
+Hypersensitivity: Bleaching your teeth can make them more sensitive.
+The top dentist in Beverly Hills, Dr. Rodney Raanan said this is the number one complaint he receives from his teeth whitening patients.
 “Your teeth can become sensitive to hot and cold.”
 However, he assures hypersensitivity normally goes away over time.

-Dental Irritaion: It is very possible for the gums, palate and throat to become irritated, some every experience being nauseous after swallowing some of the bleaching solutions.
+Dental Irritation: It is very possible for the gums, palate and throat to become irritated, some experience nausea after swallowing some of the bleaching solutions.

-The most important thing before you commence bleaching your teeth is carefully selecting the best whitening system for you.
-A professional dentist guidance is needed here.
-A dentist like Dr. Rodney Raanan will enlighten you on the ADA approved bleach to lower your risks.
+The most important thing before you start bleaching your teeth is carefully selecting the best whitening system for you.
+Professional dentist guidance is recomended here.
+A dentist at Rifkin Raanan can enlighten you on the ADA approved at home bleaching kits to lower your risks.

 “Bleaching duration is determined by the concentration of peroxide used.
 Concentrations can range between 15 and 35 percent.
 The higher the concentration, the less time you need to use it.”
 Dr. Raanan advised.

 After your whitening process, your teeth should remain white unless you re-stain them.
-See your teeth like a white cloth — keep your diet white to keep them white.
+Think of your teeth like a white cloth — keep your diet white to keep them white.
 Avoid coffee and tea.
-Brush your teeth well after eating/drinking of these foods to avoid teeth re-staining.
+Brush your teeth well after eating/drinking these foods to avoid teeth re-staining.

-Importantly, be realistic about your expectations of teeth whitening.
-According to Dr. Rodney Raanan of Beverly Hills, “A good rule of thumb is that if your teeth are whiter than the whites of your eyes, it doesn’t look natural”
+Most importantly, be realistic about your expectations of teeth whitening.
+According to Rifkin Raanan of Beverly Hills, “A good rule of thumb is that if your teeth are whiter than the whites of your eyes, it doesn’t look natural”.